pgtipping/Synthalyst/memory-bank/activeContext.md

 - **Newsletter Admin Interface Planning**: Planning the implementation of a dedicated admin interface for newsletter subscription management.
 This will include a subscriber list view with filtering options, functionality to manually manage subscribers, an interface for sending newsletters to specific segments, subscription analytics, and SendGrid integration for bulk operations.
 The interface will be implemented at `/admin/newsletter` with proper role-based access control.

+- **Code Quality Improvement**: Fixed multiple linter errors across the codebase to improve code quality and maintainability.
+Addressed React Hook dependency issues in SynthalystLogoAnimated and blog page components, fixed explicit any types with proper type definitions, replaced require-style imports with ES6 imports, and fixed unescaped entities in various components.
+These improvements enhance type safety and follow best practices for React and TypeScript development.

 ## Recent Changes

 - **Blog Post Dynamic Route Fix** (2025-03-09 19:34:00)